DCA - Dunton Community Association

 The recorded history of the village goes back to the Domesday Book, where its name is recorded as Dantona.
 “Wayletts” is derived from the Saxon “waylete”, meaning a meeting of roads, and refers to the ancient crossroads which still exists just north of the A127.
 The village has a wealth of historic buildings.

-That extension would obliterate Dunton Wayletts as a village and unnecessarily destroy over one thousand years of local history.
+The combined effect of these two developments would be to obliterate Dunton Wayletts as a village and unnecessarily destroy over one thousand years of local history.
 Above all it would alter beyond recognition the only village in South-East Essex that still retains its original Saxon linear shape.